aditya-suripeddi/covstats/README.md

  1. Install golang, mongodb and postman.
 Run mongodb

-    You can comment middleware portion of code in server.go after this step, to skip using postman and using browser to make the API calls
+    You can comment middleware portion of code in server.go after this step to skip using postman and using browser to make the API calls

  2. Go to root directory of project and fill `config/config.json`